Jishui County: Road

 An important development is the building of the Jishui Gan River Bridge (吉水赣江大桥), connecting the east and west banks of the Gan River.
-The bridge is 1057 m long and 15 m meter wide.
+The bridge is 1057 m long and 15 m wide.
 The project started in 2001 and was completed in 2004.
 The total investment was 117 million RMB.

 The Jishui Gan River Bridge was built to connect the 105 National Highway and Guanyue Expressway, and it also ends the history of ferrying between the East and West.

 Water

 Jishui is situated on the Gan River, Jishui Port is on the Gan River.

 Tourism

 Attractions in Jishui include Yanfang Ancient Village (燕坊古村), Dadongshan, and Taohua Island.

 Administration

 Under its direct administration it has 14 towns and 3 townships.
 The county government is located in Wenfeng.